syncfusion/blazor-docs/src/grid/datagrid/editing.md

 To define the primary key, set [`IsPrimaryKey`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) to **true** in particular column whose value is unique.

-You can start the edit action either by double clicking the particular row or by selecting the required row and click on **Edit** button in the toolbar.
-Similarly, you can add a new record to datagrid either by clicking on **Add** button in the toolbar or on an external button which is bound to invoke the [`AddRecord`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AddRecord) method of the datagrid, **Save** and **Cancel** while in edit mode is possible using respective toolbar icon in datagrid.
+You can start the edit action either by double-clicking the particular row or by selecting the required row and click on the **Edit** button in the toolbar.
+Similarly, you can add a new record to DataGrid either by clicking on **Add** button in the toolbar or on an external button which is bound to invoke the [`AddRecord`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AddRecord) method of the DataGrid, **Save** and **Cancel** while in edit mode is possible using the respective toolbar icon in DataGrid.

 Deletion of the record is possible by selecting the required row and click on **Delete** button in the toolbar.